This post may contain affiliate links, view our disclosure.

 And if really want to make this salad into something special, if pomegranates are in season, feel free to add a few pomegranate arils!

-You can read more about Shirazi Salad on Wikipedia.
+You can read more about Shirazi salad on Wikipedia.

 Shirazi Salad Ingredients

-In this section I explain the ingredients and give substitution ideas.
-For the full recipe, including ingredient amounts, see the recipe card below.
+In this section I explain the ingredients and give substitution ideas where applicable.
+For the full recipe (including the ingredient amounts), see the recipe card below.

-• Tomato – use any type of tomatoes you have access to that are ripe (but not mushy), juicy, and flavorful
+• Tomato – Use any type of tomatoes you have access to that are ripe (but not mushy), juicy, and flavorful.

-• Parsley – parsley may or may not be included in this salad, but my mother-in-law always included it, and so I do too; some versions of this dish also include cilantro, scallion, and/or dill
+• Parsley – Parsley may or may not be included in this salad, but my mother-in-law always included it, and so I do too.
+Some versions of this dish also include cilantro, scallion, and/or dill.

-• Fresh lime juice – fresh lemon juice will also work well, and if you don’t have lemon or lime on hand, use a little splash of apple cider vinegar or red wine vinegar instead
+• Fresh lime juice – Fresh lemon juice will also work well, and if you don’t have lemon or lime on hand, use a little splash of apple cider vinegar or red wine vinegar instead.

-• Salt – don’t skimp on the salt, we’re seasoning a lot of vegetables with it
+• Salt – Don’t skimp on the salt, we’re seasoning a lot of vegetables with it.

-How to Make Salad Shirazi
+How to Make Persian Salad Shirazi

 how to make salad shirazi